Correlations of multiplicative functions in function fields: Introduction and Results

-\item Theorem \ref{thm_mr_real} can be viewed as generalizing and strengthening the work of Gorodetsky \cite[Theorem 1.3]{Gor}, who proved that for any \emph{factorization function}\footnote{A function $f(G)$ is called a factorization function if it only depends on the values of $\deg{P}$ and $v_P(G)$, where $P$ runs through the irreducible divisors of $G$, and $v_P(G)$ denotes the largest integer $k$ with $P^{k}\mid G$.} $f$ and for $H\log \log N/\log N\to \infty$, the sum of $f$ over a short interval $\{G\in \mathcal{M}_N:\,\, \deg{G-G_0}<H\}$ is almost always asymptotic to the corresponding long sum.
-Neither the class of factorization functions nor the class of multiplicative functions contains the other, but they have a substantial intersection; for example, one of the most important functions in both classes is the M\"obius function $\mu:\mathbb{F}_q[t] \to \{1,+1\}$.
-In Theorem \ref{thm_mr_real}, we do not have any restriction on the growth of the length $H$ of the interval, which is vital when we use this result to deduce Theorem \ref{LogEllFF1}.
+\item Theorem~\ref{thm_mr_real} can be viewed as generalizing and strengthening the work of Gorodetsky~\cite[Theorem 1.3]{Gor}, who proved that for any \emph{factorization function}\footnote{A function $f(G)$ is called a factorization function if it only depends on the values of $\deg{P}$ and $v_P(G)$, where $P$ runs through the irreducible divisors of $G$, and $v_P(G)$ denotes the largest integer $k$ with $P^{k}\mid G$.} $f$ and for $H = H(N)$ satisfying $H\log \log N/\log N\to \infty$, the sum of $f$ over a short interval $I_H(G_0)$ is almost always asymptotic to the corresponding long sum.
+Neither the class of factorization functions nor the class of multiplicative functions contains the other, but their intersection contains several interesting number theoretic functions; for example, one of the most important functions in both classes is the M\"obius function $\mu \colon \mathcal{M} \to \{-1,0,+1\}$ (defined as $\mu(G) := (-1)^s$ if $G$ is squarefree and has $s$ irreducible factors, and $\mu(G) := 0$ otherwise).
+In Theorem~\ref{thm_mr_real}, we do not have any lower bound on how quickly the length $H$ of the interval must grow, which is vital when we use this result to deduce Theorem~\ref{LogEllFF1}.

 \end{itemize}